 People join us here in Denver for cannabis tours for many different reasons.
 Most are seeking a unique Colorado experience during their travels, and many are celebrating milestone life events like a 30th birthday party or a bachelor party.
 More and more, we’re welcoming guests here on medical journeys.
 Whether they’re coming from prohibition states where cannabis is completely illegal or states that are on the path to medical legalization, they see Colorado as the mecca for discovery and experimentation.
 They come to learn more about the relationship between cannabis and cancer.

 For some, cannabis is a last-resort remedy after more traditional treatments have failed.
-This is how we met Monica and her mother Janie, who joined us for a cooking class and soon became part of the My 420 Tours family.
+This is how we met Monica and her mother Janie, who traveled to Denver for a mother daughter trip and joined us for a cooking class.
+They soon became part of the My 420 Tours family.
 They shared their story about cannabis and cancer with us, and they have been gracious enough to allow us to share it with you.